Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant cohomology and the statement of the main theorem

-Le $G=S^1$ be a compact Lie group that acts on a topological space $X$ and let $EG$ be a contractible space that is acted on, freely and continuously, by $G$.
-Such spaces exist and are unique up to homotopy equivalence and the quotient $BG:=EG/G$ is the classifying space of $G$ .
-The diagonal action of $G$ on $X\times EG$ is free and the quotient $X_G:=(X\times EG)/G$ is called the homotopy path space.
-The equivariant cohomology of $X$; that we denote by $H_G^*(X)$; is by definition the singular cohomology (with coefficient in $C$) of the homotopy path space
+Let $G$ be a compact Lie group that acts on a topological space $M$, and let $EG\to BG$ be a model for the universal principal $G$-bundle.
+Let $M_G$ denote the Borel construction $(M\times EG)/G$.
+The equivariant cohomology of $M$ with complex coefficients, which we denote by $H^*_{G}(M)$, is the singular cohomology of $M_G$ with coefficient in $\C$